barrgithub/barrgithub/README.md

-hellooo, i am barrett :) i use she/they pronouns
-  - i am a computer science and journalism major at boston university

-    - currently, i am learning assembly!
-    - i am very interested in software development and data stories.
-    - i hope to use my skills in the future to solve issues sustainability, education, and equality.

-feel free to reach out, i would love to collaborate / learn more about what you are working on.
+hello
+welcome

-- my email is barr@bu.edu :)
+my name is barrett! barrgit haha

-- also check out my website barr.press
+about me:
+journalism major, cs minor at boston university i focus on visual and data driven stories currently in software engineering class

+would love to hear from you about your experience and focus!

+have a great day